 Dive Training Materials – If you’re learning to SCUBA dive on expedition, you will need dive training materials.
 These are now entirely online so to make things easier for you we’ve arranged them on your behalf.
 You’ll receive an email from us in the run up to the expedition with login details and information on how to access them.
 We highly recommend bringing a smartphone or tablet with you so you can then access them on expedition.
 If you have independently bought dive training materials please let us know as soon as possible by emailing diving@opwall.com.

-PADI forms – You must complete these online via the OpWall portal (portal.opwall.com) at least 3 months prior to travel.
-It’s recommended that you bring out a printed copy of the completed form with you on expedition, particularly if you’ve had it signed by a doctor.
+Marine medical forms – You must complete these online via the Opwall portal at least 3 months prior to travel.
+It’s recommended that you bring out a printed copy of the completed form with you on expedition, particularly if you’ve had it signed by a doctor or dive medic.

-Wetsuit – This must be at least 3mm thick and full length is advised.
-If bringing a shortie wetsuit you must bring a long sleeve rash vest and leggings to wear underneath it.
+Wetsuit – Bring a 3mm thick full-length wetsuit for protection in the water and warmth.
+If bringing a shortie wetsuit you must also bring a long sleeve rash vest and full-length leggings to wear underneath.
 Not available to hire on site.

-Waterproof watch – This is a requirement under PADI regulations for qualified divers.
+Dive watch or computer – This is a requirement under PADI regulations for qualified divers.
 However, PADI allows Open Water divers to go off diving in buddy pairs on their own without a Dive Master whereas Opwall regulations require that all divers are accompanied by a Dive Master who times their dives.
-Under these circumstances we don’t consider it necessary but if you have a waterproof watch or dive computer please bring it.
+Under these circumstances we don’t consider it necessary but if you have a waterproof watch or dive computer please take it.

 Please bring ‘green’ or biodegradable toiletries to minimize the impact on the environment.
 Most biodegradable soaps are multi-use.
 Sanex 0%, Lush, The Body Shop, Ecover, Alba Botanica and many health stores offer ’green’ detergents.